Chapter 2.08

 8. To prepare and submit the proposed annual budget and the proposed annual salary plan to the city council for its approval and to be responsible for efficient administration of both budget and salary plan after their adoption by the city council;

-9. To purchase all supplies for all departments or divisions of the city.
-No expenditure shall be submitted to the city council except on report or approval of the city manager;
+9. To purchase all supplies for all departments or divisions of the city and to submit to the city council only those expenditures reviewed and approved by the city manager;

-15. To make and keep up-to-date, an inventory of all property, real and personal, owned by the city and to recommend to the city council the purchase of new machinery, equipment and supplies whenever in the city manager’s judgment the same can be obtained at the best advantage, taking into consideration trade-in value of machinery, equipment, etc., in use;
+16. To make and keep up to date an inventory of all property, real and personal, owned by the city and to recommend to the city council the purchase of new machinery, equipment and supplies whenever in the city manager’s judgment the same can be obtained at the best advantage, taking into consideration trade-in value of machinery, equipment, etc., in use;

-17. Whenever, in the ordinances of this city, it is provided that anything shall be done or may be done by an officer therein designated by a title which no longer exists, as used therein, the duty or authority to do such thing shall rest upon the city manager, or, as to departments under the city manager’s control, by his or her order, upon such department or the person therein designated by the city manager as the successor of such duty or authority of the officer originally referred to;
+18. Whenever, in the ordinances of this city, it is provided that anything shall be done or may be done by an officer therein designated by a title which no longer exists, as used therein, the duty or authority to do such thing shall rest upon the city manager, or, as to departments under the city manager’s control, by his or her order, upon such department or the person therein designated by the city manager as the successor of such duty or authority of the officer originally referred to.
+(Ord.
+701 § 2 (Exh.
+1), 2012; Ord.
+351 § 1, 1980)

-A. In the event of an emergency, the city manager may repair, prevent further damage to, or replace a public facility, take any directly related and immediate action required by that emergency, and procure the necessary equipment, services, and supplies for those purposes without compliance with any bidding procedure otherwise required by law, provided that the total expenditures for such actions do not exceed one hundred thousand dollars for any one declared disaster or emergency.
-In addition, the city manager may authorize such an expenditure in excess of one hundred thousand dollars, but less than five hundred thousand dollars, if the city manager has first consulted with and received the concurrence of a member of the city council, in the following order of priority: the mayor; mayor pro tem; or one of the other city council members.
+A. In the event of a locally declared emergency, as defined in PVEMC 2.28.020, the city manager may repair, prevent further damage to, or replace a public facility, take any directly related and immediate action required by that emergency, and procure the necessary equipment, services, and supplies for those purposes without compliance with any bidding procedure otherwise required by law; provided, that the total expenditures for such actions do not exceed one hundred thousand dollars for any one declared disaster or emergency.
+In addition, the city manager may authorize such an expenditure in excess of one hundred thousand dollars, but less than five hundred thousand dollars, if the city manager has first consulted with and received the concurrence of a member of the city council, in the following order of priority: the mayor, mayor pro tem, or one of the other city council members.

 C. The city manager shall report any action taken pursuant to subsection A of this section to the city council at a meeting of the city council to be called within seven days after such action is taken, or at the next regularly scheduled meeting of the city council after such action is taken if such meeting is held not later than fourteen days after such action is taken.
 The report shall contain the reasons justifying why the emergency did not permit solicitation for bids and why the action taken was necessary to respond to the emergency.
 If such action has not been completed or terminated by the time of such meeting, the city council shall review the action and may continue it only if the city council determines by a four-fifths vote that there is a need to continue such action.
 Such review shall thereafter occur at each succeeding regularly scheduled meeting of the city council until the action is terminated.